Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Infinity Massage Chairs

-A premium US brand built around 4D SL-track technology in the $8,000 to $12,000 range.
+A premium US brand built around 4D SL-track technology, with four active chairs spanning the upper-mid to premium tiers.

 Price Range